mehkarkarshruti/fact-store/README.md

 **1. Extraction (`extract.py`)**

 Each PDF is read with PyMuPDF and chunked by page range (3 pages per chunk by default).
-Every chunk gets `[PAGE N]` markers before being sent to Gemini with a strict Pydantic JSON schema, so the model only ever returns structured `Fact` objects — never free-form prose.
+Every chunk gets `[PAGE N]` markers before being sent to Gemini with a strict Pydantic JSON schema, so the model only ever returns structured `Fact` objects and never free-form prose.
 Each fact carries `subject`, `predicate`, `value`, `unit`, `time_period`, and critically, `evidence_text`: a verbatim quote from the source backing the claim.

 **2. Grounding**